2020: The Year Superfoods Die

 "You measure what you can see, and you inevitably decide that what you can see is what matters.
 Cholesterol is a classic example.
 It’s the first factor related to heart disease that we could measure.
 So, the science got obsessed with cholesterol, and cholesterol became the cause of heart disease, and dietary cholesterol was what you had to eliminate.
 This is parking lot science.
 It’s based on the parable of a man who loses his key in a parking lot at night.
 He spends all his time looking for it under the lights even though he knows that’s not where he lost it, because that’s where he can see best." -Michael Pollan

-Here is the best way I can fully explain this to you - it's a little exercise I do in my seminar 'What on earth has happened to my food?!"
-It's called, yup, you guessed it: "The Race up Superfood Mountain."
+Here is the best way I can fully explain this to you - it's a little exercise I do in my seminar 'There's no such thing as healthy food" The exercise is called "The Race up Superfood Mountain."

 It looks a bit like this: I draw a mountain (I am infamous for my terribly drawn diagrams that still make sense) and we divide it up between decades.
 Then the audience shouts out all the superfoods they have ever heard of in their lifetime and we try to place it in the right decade - the decade the NY Times decided it was worth writing about.
 Haha.

 The start of a badly drawn Superfood Mountain diagram: